Hemileuca nuttalli (Strecker, 1875)

 Photograph copyright: Merrill A. Peterson

-Hemileuca nuttalli, Nuttall's Sheep Moth, is a very large (FW length 31–33 mm; wingspan 6.0–6.5 cm) day-flying moth with black lines and spots on white to pale yellow forewings and bright yellow hindwings that flies in steppe and open forests during late summer and fall.
+Hemileuca nuttalli, Nuttall's Sheep Moth, is a very large (FW length 31–33 mm; wingspan 6.0–6.5 cm) day-flying moth that flies in steppe and open forests during late summer and fall.
+Its forewings are white to pale yellow with black lines and spots, whereas its hindwings are bright yellow.
 Its pattern is similar to that of Hemileuca hera, with smooth thick transverse lines, black veins near the wing margin, black wing edges, and very large discal spots on both wings.
 The body is yellow.
 The antennae are bipectinate, much wider in males than in females.

 This is our only Hemileuca with white to pale yellow forewings and yellow hindwings without hints of orange or purple.
 Hemileuca hera, which is similar otherwise, has white hindwings.
 Hemileuca eglanterina is also similar but tends to be more heavily marked with orange.
 The shape of the hindwing postmedial line differs between the latter two species.
 That of H. nuttalli is inwardly concave below the cell whereas that of H. eglanterina is outwardly convex.